wkta/ReadableCryptoMiner/README.md

       -t THREAD, --thread THREAD       number of mining threads to start -d, --debug                      show extra debug information

 ## License

-  The python code is MIT.
-  The C code (cryptonight librarie) is GPL, see https://github.com/LysanderGG/Simple-XMR-Miner/blob/master/cryptonight_lib/COPYING
+The code is licensed under MIT + LGPLv3, see LICENSE file for more info.